Skip to main content

 Regulations to improve digital resilience and protect organisations and their customers from the increasing risk of cyber threats force organisations to increase their security.
 With the spotlight on critical regulations like the EU’s Digital Operational Resilience Act (DORA), companies that have previously put off transformation will be required to prioritise it.

 Regulation seems to be ever-tightening, and the organisations that end up doing this well are those that add suitable automation in order not to drown under the weight of increasingly thorough auditing.
-Writing 'regulation as code' is a discipline we expect to grow in 2025.
+Writing 'regulation as code' is a discipline we expect to grow.

 Matt Saunders